oanguenot/webrtc-experiments/documentation/Speaking webrtc.md

 The solution I put in place is to use `ngrok`.
 Using [**ngrok**](https://ngrok.com/), you get two things: a secure URL to your local server and a public address which lets you test your local application on your mobile.

-_Recommendation_: Take the time to have the environment that let you develop and integrate on different devices very easily.
+> Take the time to have the environment that let you develop and integrate on different devices very easily.
 Do not wait to have issues coming from your customer to put in place the right environment to test.

 ## Compatibility on mobile